remisoulignac/scm_optim_problems/README.md

 These limitations put aside, it's was a interesting optimization problem.
 However, because SCREAM Simulator is a black box, MILP does not seem to be the best way to find the best solution.
 A better approach could be using Monte Carlo for generating various backup parameters and test scenarios and using the REST API (https://scxscream.herokuapp.com/tests/) to get the calculated profit and Item Fill Rate.

-This work is losely inspired by https://github.com/JorgeGarciaCastillo/SCREAM/.
+This work was inspired by https://github.com/JorgeGarciaCastillo/SCREAM/.
 It is a similar attempt done a few years ago.
 It is based on java and the IBM CPLEX opimization engine.

 # Usage
 import and run the notebook into a https://colab.research.google.com/.
 The calculus may take several hours, depending on the number of scenarios.